-Madison Mountaineering is among a very select few companies that have gained authorization to operate mountaineering expeditions in Antarctica, which includes submitting Advance Notification to the US Department of State and permitting regarding Waste Management, Environmental Documentation, and Post-Visit Report submissions.
+Madison Mountaineering is among a very select few companies that operate mountaineering expeditions in Antarctica, which includes expeditions on Mount Vinson.

-Garrett Madison has led 14 successful expeditions to Mt.
-Vinson over the last 19 years.
-Each of these 14 climbs was successful in reaching the top of Mount Vinson, the highest point in Antarctica.
-Madison Mountaineering’s approach to leading small, self sufficient teams allows us the flexibility to adapt to changing conditions in Antarctica and accommodate the needs of our climbers.
+Garrett Madison has led 16 successful expeditions to Mt.
+Vinson over the last 12 years.
+Each of these climbs was successful in reaching the top of Mount Vinson, the highest point in Antarctica.
+Madison Mountaineering’s approach to leading small and self-sufficient teams allows us the flexibility to adapt to changing conditions in Antarctica and accommodate the needs of our climbers.
+Our ‘expedition style’ approach on Vinson provides climbers with the relevant climbing and expedition experience to apply on bigger and more challenging peaks throughout the world.

 Who is your guide?

-In addition to leading 14 climbs of Mt.
-Vinson, Garrett Madison has led 9 successful climbs of Mt.
-Everest, and many other expeditions around the globe.
-Garrett is a very enjoyable person to spend time with, and is perhaps one of the best ‘expedition leaders’ in regards to balancing climber safety, reaching the summit, and having a great time throughout the program.
+In addition to leading 16 climbs of Mt.
+Vinson, Garrett Madison has led ten successful climbs of Mt.
+Everest, two on K2, and many other expeditions around the globe.
+Garrett is a pleasant person to spend time with and is perhaps one of the best ‘expedition leaders’ in regards to balancing climber safety, reaching the summit, and having a great time throughout the program.

 The Journey to Vinson

 Our journey begins in the Tierra del Fuego (Spanish for “Land of Fire”) in Chile’s southernmost city of Punta Arenas, located on the strait of Magellan.
 A large statue of the famous explorer towers over the town square.
 Legend has it that those who kiss the statue are destined to return!
-After a briefing with our flight logistics operator we depart in an Ilyushin 76 Russian cargo jet and fly 4 ½ hours over the Drake passage and then over a large part of the Antarctic continent, landing on a large strip of blue ice nearby the Union Glacier camp.
-We generally spend a day or two here then fly via twin otter aircraft 45 minutes to Vinson Base Camp where be begin our climb.
+After a briefing with our flight logistics operator, we depart in an Ilyushin 76 Russian cargo jet and fly 4 ½ hours over the Drake passage and then over a large part of the Antarctic continent, landing on a large strip of blue ice nearby the Union Glacier camp.
+We generally spend a day or two here then fly via twin otter aircraft 45 minutes to Vinson base camp, where we begin our climb.

 • Your mountain guide will meet you in Punta Arenas to conduct your gear check and be with you for the entire program (other companies have you meet your guide at the mountain).